no-more-secrets/parsco/README.md

 parse); instead, a failure is communicated via return value.

 ## try_ignore
-The `try_ignore` parser will try running the given parser but ignore the result if it succeeds.
-As with `try_`, it will still succeed if the given parser fails, though it will return a `result_t` in an error state instead of failing the parent parser.
+The `try_ignore` parser will try running the given parser but ignore the result.
+This is useful if you want to run a parser but a) you don't care if it succeeds, and b) you don't care what its result is if it succeeds.
+This can sometimes help to get rid of "unused return value" compiler warnings.
 ```cpp
 template<Parser P>
 parser<> try_ignore( P p );